oneapi-src/level-zero-spec/scripts/sysman/EXT_Exp_VirtualFunctionManagement.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This feature adds the ability to retrieve telemetry from PF domain for monitoring per VF memory and engine utilization.
 This telemetry is used to determine if a VM has oversubscribed GPU memory or observe engine business for a targeted workload.
-If VF has no activity value to report, then implementation shall reflect that appropriately in ${s}_vf_util_engine_exp_t struct so that percentage
+If VF has no activity value to report, then implementation shall reflect that appropriately in ${s}_vf_util_engine_exp2_t struct so that percentage
 calculation results in value of 0.

 The following pseudo-code demonstrates a sequence for obtaining the engine activity for all Virtual Functions from Physical Function environment: